Education in Indiana: Higher education

 For a list of institutions, see :Category:Universities and colleges in Indiana.

 The state government chartered Indiana University in Bloomington in 1820 as the State Seminary.
 Construction began in 1822, the first professor was hired in 1823, and classes began in 1824.
 Enrollment in 1890 was only 400, but it grew to 3200 in 1919.
 Its national reputation was weak until the late 1930s, when president Herman B Wells (1937–2000) started to build a national reputation for research.
 Purdue University was founded in 1869 in West Lafayette as the state's land-grant university, a school of science, engineering and agriculture.
 Enrollment grew from 849 in 1900 to 2605 in 1919.
 Purdue for the first half of the 20th century boasted the largest enrollment of any engineering school in the country.
 It battled IU for years over who would run a medical school, and finally its rival won control of the medical school in Indianapolis.

 Other state colleges were established for specialized needs.
 They included Indiana State University, established in Terre Haute in 1865 as the state normal school for training teachers.
 Ball State University was founded as a normal school in the early 20th century and given to the state in 1918.

 Public colleges lagged behind the private religious colleges in both size and educational standards until the 1890s.
 In 1855, North Western Christian University [now Butler University] was chartered by Ovid Butler after a split with the Christian Church Disciples of Christ over slavery.
 Significantly the university was founded on the basis of anti-slavery and co-education.
 It was one of the first to admit African Americans and one of the first to have a named chair for female professors, the Demia Butler Chair in English.
 Asbury College (now Depauw University) was Methodist.
 Wabash College was Presbyterian.
 The Northern Indiana Vocational School became Valparaiso University in 1907.
 Its cheap tuition attracted 5000 students as the largest school in Indiana.
 It fell apart in the 1920s and the campus was sold to the Lutherans who still operate it.
 The University of Notre Dame, founded by Rev Edward Sorin in 1842, emerged as the most prominent Catholic school in the country, thanks in large part to football under Knute Rockne.

 Basketball

 Indiana did not invent basketball but it pioneered in adding it to the high school curriculum, using it to build rural support for hundreds of small new rural high schools.
 Hundreds and even thousands of supporters packed the bleachers to cheer the local team.

-Black students were attended racially schools, especially in Indianapolis and Gary.
+Black students largely attended racially segregated schools, especially in Indianapolis and Gary.
 Although official segregation ended in the 1940s, in practice the great majority of blacks attended schools that were overwhelmingly black.
 Starting in 1941 all-black high schools were allowed in the basketball tournaments.
 One unexpected result was that whites in Indianapolis cheered Oscar Robertson and the all-black Crispus Attucks High School in winning the state basketball championship in 1955 and 1956 under coach Ray Crowe.